adgerrits/CloudEvents-NL-profiel/oud/NL GOV Assurance profile for OAuth 2.0.md

 **iGov-NL**

 How to select or obtain the key to be used for encryption of an access token is out of scope of this profile.
-A early draft of "Resource Indicators for OAuth 2.0" exist and could be used.
+A early draft of "Resource Indicators for CloudEvents 2.0" exist and could be used.
 This draft describes usage of the <code>resource</code> parameter to indicate the applicable resource server.

 In case the Authorization Server, Resource Server and client are not operated under responsibility of the same organisation, each party MUST use PKIoverheid certificates with OIN for encryption.